Home » SSDI & Veterans » SSDI for 100% Disabled Vets

 - The payment comes the month following the entitlement, so your first payment comes in August.

-As part of your SSDI benefits application, the SSA asks for your direct deposit information.
-If you provide this, you should receive benefits in your bank account.
+As part of your SSDI benefits application, the SSA asks for your bank routing information.
+If you provide this, you can receive a monthly direct deposit into your bank account.

 How to Apply for SSDI Benefits